dmaydan/Linux_Server_Config_Project/README.md

 <p><code>Port 2200</code></p>
 <p>In order for the changes to take affect, you need to restart the SSH daemon</p>
 <p><code>sudo service sshd restart</code></p>
+<p>You will temporarily be locked out of your server until you take the following step</p>
 <h3>Configure Lightsail (AWS) Firewall</h3>
 <p>Go the the dashboard for your Lightsail linux instance</p>
 <p>Click on the <code>Networking</code> tab</p>